-If certain pieces of furniture are positioned improperly, they could tip over.
-Tipping restraints, when installed correctly, can help to reduce that risk.
+The proper use of tip-over restraints reduces, but does not eliminate, the risk of tip-over.
 Restraints are available through your Ethan Allen Design Center.

 Note: These restraints are only a deterrent and do not constitute a guarantee against tipping.
 Any damage to the furniture as a result of improper installation of these restraints will be the responsibility of the owner, not Ethan Allen or any Ethan Allen retailer.
 Such damage is not covered under the Ethan Allen Residential Limited Warranty or the Ethan Allen Contract Limited Warranty.